1971 Mississippi gubernatorial election: Candidates

+Campaign

 Evers' campaign was supported by civil rights leader Coretta Scott King, the Congressional Black Caucus, and Mayor of New York John Lindsay.

 According to The New York Times, Waller ran a relatively moderate campaign.
 However, one report noted that Waller's campaign featured "racially ragged edges", such as airing radio commercials that played the song "Dixie" and receiving support from segregationist politicians like James Eastland.

 Following Waller's victory, Evers drove across town to a local TV station to congratulate him.
-A reporter later wrote thatWaller's aides learned Evers was in the building and tried to hustle the governor-elect out of the studio as soon as the interview ended.
+A reporter later wrote that:

+Waller's aides learned Evers was in the building and tried to hustle the governor-elect out of the studio as soon as the interview ended.
 They were not quite quick enough.
 Surrounded by photographers, reporters, and television crews, Evers approached Waller's car just as it was about to pull out.
 Waller and his wife were in the back seat.
 "I just wanted to congratulate you," said Evers.
 "Whaddya say, Charlie?" boomed Waller.
 His wife leaned across with a stiff smile and shook the loser's hand.
 During the campaign Evers told reporters that his main purpose in running was to encourage registration of black voters.